 There are two main ways folks use chicken tractors.
 The first way is as a mobile home for free-range chickens.
 In this way, people will let their chickens out of the coop to range in the yard.
 This way you will only need to move the chicken tractor once or twice per week.

-When letting your chickens run free-range, it will also encourage them to eat more forage and therefore cost you less in grain expenses.
+Letting your chickens run free-range will also encourage them to eat more forage and therefore cost you less in grain expenses.

 Chickens will automatically come back to the chicken tractor every evening at dusk and you should close all gates and doors that would allow a predator to come in.